LVLane: Deep Learning for Lane Detection and Classification in Challenging Conditions: Experiments

 \subsection{Evaluation Metrics}

 For lane detection, we use the main evaluation metric of the TuSimple dataset, accuracy.
-It is defined as $accuracy = \frac{\sum_{clip} C_{clip}}{\sum_{clip} S_{clip}}$ where $C_{clip}$ is the correctly predicted lane points and $S_{clip}$ is the total number of ground truth lane points in each image.
+It is defined as where $C_{clip}$ is the correctly predicted lane points and $S_{clip}$ is the total number of ground truth lane points in each image.
 The result of all images is averaged to get the final accuracy.

-For the classification, we use accuracy too which is defined as $accuracy = \frac{\sum_{clip} TP_{clip}}{\sum_{clip} Total_{clip}}$ where $TP_{clip}$ is the number of correctly predicted lane types (true positives) and $Total_{clip}$ is the total number of ground truth lane types in each image.
+For the classification, we use accuracy too: where $TP_{clip}$ is the number of correctly predicted lane types (true positives) and $Total_{clip}$ is the total number of ground truth lane types in each image.
 Since our model predicts a maximum of 6 lanes including background (no lanes), while calculating evaluation metrics, we only consider non-background lane predictions (true positives) and the total number of non-background lanes (ground truths).